-In July 2013, we entered into the Facility Agreement with Deerfield pursuant to which we completed the sale of \$40.0 million aggregate principal amount of 2019 notes, and pursuant to which we have committed to sell, and Deerfield has committed to purchase up to an additional \$120.0 million aggregate principal amount of 2019 notes in three remaining \$40.0 million tranches upon the satisfaction of certain conditions.
-We are required to repay 25% of the outstanding principal amount of the 2019 notes sold in each tranche on the third, fourth, fifth and sixth anniversaries of the applicable issue dates of such 2019 notes, and the entire outstanding principal amount of all 2019 notes will become due and payable no later than December 31, 2019.
-In December 2006, we completed the sale of \$115.0 million aggregate principal amount of 2013 notes, which mature in December 2013, and in August 2010, we completed the sale of \$100.0 million aggregate principal amount of 2015 notes, which mature in August 2015.
-As of August 2, 2013, all \$115.0 million principal amount of the 2013 notes remained outstanding, \$100.0 million principal amount of the 2015 notes and \$40.0 million principal amount of 2019 notes remained outstanding.
-As of June 30, 2013, we did not have sufficient cash and cash equivalents to repay the 2013 notes, which notes by their terms will become due in December 2013.
-In addition, as of June 30, 2013, the effective conversion price of the 2013 notes was approximately \$22.47 per share, subject to adjustment, which is substantially above the closing price of our common stock on August 2, 2013.
-We may therefore need to refinance our 2013 notes before such notes mature, or raise additional funds to repay such notes, and there can be no assurance that we will be able to do so on favorable terms by the applicable repayment dates, or at all.
-In addition, there can be no assurance that we will have sufficient resources to make any required repayments of principal under the 2015 notes or 2019 notes when required.
-If we undergo a fundamental change, as that term is defined in the indentures governing the terms of the 2013 notes and the 2015 notes, each holder of 2013 notes or 2015 notes will have the option to require us to repurchase all or any portion of such holder's notes at a repurchase price of 100% of the principal amount of such notes to be repurchased plus accrued and unpaid interest, if any.
-The 2013 notes bear interest at the rate of 3.75% per year on the outstanding principal amount, payable in cash semi-annually in arrears on June 15 and December 15 of each year, the 2015 notes bear interest at the rate of 5.75% per year on the outstanding principal amount, payable in cash semiannually in arrears on February 15 and August 15 of each year, and the 2019 notes bear interest at the rate of 9.75% per year on the outstanding principal amount commencing on September 30, 2013, payable in cash quarterly in arrears on the last business day of December, March, June and September of each year.
+In addition, pursuant to the Facility Agreement, we may issue up to \$40.0 million principal amount of additional 2019 notes subject to receipt of approval of AFREZZA from the FDA prior to December 30, 2014 and, pursuant to the February 28, 2014 Amendment to the Facility Agreement, additional Tranche B notes in a maximum principal amount up to \$90.0 million, subject to the satisfaction of certain other conditions.
+There can be no assurance that we will have sufficient resources to make any required repayments of principal under the 2015 notes, 2019 notes or, Tranche B notes when required.
+Further, if we undergo a fundamental change, as that term is defined in the indentures governing the terms of the 2015 notes, or certain Major Transactions as defined in the Facility Agreement in respect of the 2019 notes and Tranche B notes, the holders of the notes will have the option to require us to repurchase all or any portion of the notes at a repurchase price of 100% of the principal amount of such notes to be repurchased plus accrued and unpaid interest, if any.
+The 2015 notes bear interest at the rate of 5.75% per year on the outstanding principal amount, payable in cash semiannually in arrears on February 15 and August 15 of each year, and the 2019 notes bear interest at the rate of 9.75% per year on the outstanding principal amount, payable in cash quarterly in arrears on the last business day of March, June, September and December of each year.
+The Tranche B notes bear interest at the rate of 9.75% per year, subject to reduction to 8.75% if we enter into a collaboration with a third party to commercialize AFREZZA, on the outstanding principal amount, payable in cash quarterly in arrears on the last business day of March, June, September and December of each year.
 While we have been able to timely make our required interest payments to date, we cannot guarantee that we will be able to do so in the future.
-If we fail to pay interest on the 2013 notes, 2015 notes or 2019 notes or if we fail to repay or repurchase the 2013 notes, 2015 notes or 2019 notes when required, we will be in default under the applicable indenture(s) or other applicable instrument for such note(s), and may also suffer an event of default under the terms of other borrowing arrangements that we may enter into from time to time.
-Any of these events could have a material adverse effect on our business, results of operations and financial condition, up to and including the noteholders initiating bankruptcy proceedings or causing us to cease operations altogether.
+If we fail to pay interest on the 2015 notes, 2019 notes or Tranche B notes, or if we fail to repay or repurchase the 2015 notes, 2019 notes or Tranche B notes when required, we will be in default under the indenture or other applicable instrument for such note(s), and may also suffer an event of default under the terms of other borrowing arrangements that we may enter into from time to time.
+Any of these events could have a material adverse effect on our business, results of operations and financial condition, up to and including the note holders initiating bankruptcy proceedings or causing us to cease operations altogether.

-Our agreements with Deerfield relating to our 2019 notes and the milestone purchase rights contain covenants that we may not be able to meet and place restrictions on our operating and financial flexibility.
+Our agreements with Deerfield relating to our 2019 notes, Tranche B notes and the Milestone Rights contain covenants that we may not be able to meet and place restrictions on our operating and financial flexibility.

-Our indebtedness under the 2019 notes, including any future indebtedness we incur as the result of our sale of additional 2019 notes, is secured by substantially all of our assets, including our intellectual property, accounts receivables, equipment, general intangibles, inventory and investment property, and all of the proceeds and products of the foregoing.
-Our obligations under the Facility Agreement, the 2019 notes and the Milestone Agreement are also secured by certain mortgages on our facilities in Danbury, Connecticut and Valencia, California.
+Our indebtedness under the Facility Agreement, including any indebtedness under the 2019 notes and any future indebtedness we incur as the result of our sale of additional 2019 notes and/or Tranche B notes is secured by substantially all of our assets, including our intellectual property, accounts receivables, equipment, general intangibles, inventory (excluding the insulin inventory) and investment property, and all of the proceeds and products of the foregoing.
+Our obligations under the Facility Agreement and the Milestone Agreement are also secured by certain mortgages on our facilities in Danbury, Connecticut and Valencia, California.